klmcwhirter/pi-day-2025-with-py/README.md

 piday2025-1  |   ➜  Network: http://172.18.0.2:9000/
 ```

-Hit CTRl-C in the terminal where `docker-compose up` was executed to exit.
+Hit CTRl-C in the terminal where `docker compose up` was executed to exit.

-Then run `docker-compose down`.
+Then run `docker compose down`.

 If you have no other docker images that you want to keep then run this to finish the clean up: `docker system prune -af --volumes`.

-> Note that to run tests locally python, zig, wasmtime and pnpm also needs to be installed.
-This is automated in the Containerfile, however.
+> Note that to run tests locally python, zig, wasmtime and pnpm also need to be installed.
+Installation of all dependencies is automated in the Containerfile, however.

 ### Snippet from paper Appendix
 ![Appendix snippet](./docs/snippet.svg)